JCepl/Pine-hyperspectral-image-segmentaion/README.md

 ## Usage
 Before running the scripts, ensure you have the following software and libraries installed:

-- R (version X.X.X or higher)
+- R (tested on R version 4.1.2 Bird Hippie)
-- Required R packages: XXXX
+- Required R packages: 'caTools', 'stringr'

 To use the scripts, follow these steps:

+1. Download test data at: https://drive.google.com/drive/folders/1h0VPsPvlxm2rjUBtWN54SmitcWxt50RG?usp=sharing
-1. Ensure all data files are placed in the appropriate directories as specified in the scripts.
+2. Ensure all data files are placed in the appropriate directories as specified in the scripts.
-2. Open R and set the working directory to the repository folder.
+3. Open R and set the working directory to the repository folder.

 ## Discussions and Feedback